The bristle worm, also known as the Polychaeta, is one of the most controversial critters in the saltwater aquaria hobby.

 While this is not a common occurrence, as most peaceful bristle worms are well hidden in rocks, it is a possibility to be aware of.

-On the other hand, fireworms and bobbit worms are harmful to your fauna, and will be discussed in more detail below.
+Fireworms and bobbit worms, on the other hand, are harmful to your aquarium inhabitants.
+They will be discussed in more detail below.

 Grubs and Worms